 There are specific termination reasons that would prevent an applicant from fulfilling unemployment insurance eligibility.
 Termination reasons that would disqualify an applicant from receiving unemployment benefits include:

-• Being unable to perform work duties do to drug and/or alcohol use during work hours.
+- Being unable to perform work duties due to drug and/or alcohol use during work hours.

-When it is time to apply for your unemployment benefits in Colorado, it is important to make sure that all submitted documents and testimonies are honest and correct.
+When it is time to follow the application steps for your unemployment benefits in Colorado, it is important to make sure that all submitted documents and testimonies are honest and correct.
 Failure to produce accurate evidence during your initial claim can damage your eligibility for EDD.
 To help ensure your eligibility for unemployment answer all questions honestly and to the best of your ability.